 If you have a bottle of children's ibuprofen in your medicine cabinet, check it now.
 The FDA has issued a nationwide recall of 4-fluid-ounce bottles of Children's Ibuprofen Oral Suspension USP, 100 milligrams per 5 milliliters, after consumer complaints about contamination, including reports of a gel-like mass and black particles found inside the bottles.

-The recall involves Children's Ibuprofen Oral Suspension USP, 100 mg per 5 mL, sold in 4-ounce bottles.
-The product was manufactured in India for Taro Pharmaceuticals USA Inc. of Hawthorne, New York, and recalled voluntarily by Strides Pharma Inc., based in Bridgewater, New Jersey.
+The recall involves Children's Ibuprofen Oral Suspension USP, 100 mg per 5 mL, sold in 4-ounce bottles, manufactured in India for Taro Pharmaceuticals USA Inc. of Hawthorne, New York, and recalled voluntarily by Strides Pharma Inc., based in Bridgewater, New Jersey.

 Check your bottle immediately.
 The recalled product has the following identifying information: